rahatbhambri/go-file-scanner/README.md

-- Build a simple cli app using cobra
+- Build a simple file scanner cli app using cobra
-- Add functionality to scan text files for matching keywords
+- Add functionality to scan text, pdf files in a path for matching keywords